Lagerald Vick: Professional career

 In December 2019, Vick played two games for the Yulon Luxgen Dinos of the Super Basketball League in Taiwan.

 In October 2021, Vick joined Team Cali of the Baloncesto Profesional Colombiano.
 In 13 games between October 24 and November 18, he averaged 17.5 points, 5.8 rebounds, 2.2 assists and 1.8 steals per game.

 In March 2022, Vick joined the Astros de Jalisco of the Mexican Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA).
 He helped the team win its first league title and was named an All-Star.
 In 49 games, he averaged 13.6 points, 4.3 rebounds and 1.6 assists per game.

 In July 2022, Vick joined Spartans Distrito Capital of the Superliga Profesional de Baloncesto in Venezuela.
 In 12 games between July 23 and September 14, he averaged 13.4 points, 4.8 rebounds, 2.7 assists and 1.3 steals per game.

 In January 2023, Vick had a two-time stint with Club Atlético Olimpia of the Liga Uruguaya de Básquetbol.

 Vick re-joined the Astros de Jalisco in 2023, playing in both the CIBACOPA and LNBP.
 He earned CIBACOPA All-Star honors.

 In January 2024, Vick signed with the Southland Sharks for the 2024 New Zealand NBL season.
 He was released by the Sharks on April 29, 2024.

 National team career

 In 2015, Vick won gold with the USA University National Team at the World University Games in South Korea.
 In eight games, he averaged 4.5 points and 2.3 rebounds per game.

+Attempted murder arrest

+On July 11, 2026, Vick was arrested and charged with attempted first-degree murder.
+The alleged incident occurred on July 4, 2026, after Vick allegedly shot another man in the back after an altercation.